kyroskoh/advancecomp/README.md

 ### Usage

-This fork of the [AdvanceCOMP][] tools does not modify any of the original tools, but adds an additional tool&ndash; `advpngidat`.
+This fork of the [AdvanceCOMP][] tools adds support for reading files from standard input and writing the recompressed result to standard output.
+It also adds an additional tool&ndash; `advpngidat`.

 The `advpngidat` tool has a couple of options, which you can view via `--help`, but there is really only one option that is used in practice: `-z4`.
 This specifies that the original `.png` file should be recompressed using the highest compression / maximum effort setting.
 For example: